usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 #### 5.2.3.
 Encrypted Assertion

-Assertions MAY be encrypted so as to allow only the intended audience to decrypt the contents.
-The IdP SHALL encrypt the contents of the assertion using either the RP's public key or a shared symmetric key.
+When encrypting assertions the IdP SHALL encrypt the contents of the assertion using either the RP's public key or a shared symmetric key.
 Shared symmetric keys used for this purpose by the IdP SHALL be independent for each RP to which they send assertions, and are normally established during registration of the RP.
 Public keys for encryption MAY be fetched by the IdP in a secure fashion at runtime, such as through an HTTPS URL hosted by the RP.

 All encryption of assertions SHALL use approved cryptography.

+When assertions are passed through third parties, such as a browser, the actual assertion SHALL be encrypted.
+For example, the XML SAML assertion using XML-Encryption.
+For assertions that are passed directly between IDP and RP, the actual assertion MAY be encrypted.
+If it is not, the assertion SHALL be sent over an authenticated protected channel.

+> Note: Assertion encryption is required at FAL2 and FAL3.

 #### 5.2.4.
 Audience Restriction